waqarabbas123/Simple-Quiz-Example-of-JS/README.md

 #__Simple Quiz
-Using the logic of javascipt i can make a simple project quiz game , mostly we can foucs in the logic of javascript.
+Using the logic of javascript i can make a simple example .